-Agency Workforce Plan Section I: Overview The mission of TABC is to serve the people of Texas, and protect the public health and safety, through consistent, fair, and timely administration of the Alcoholic Beverage Code (Code).
-The 86th session of the Texas Legislature passed significant updates to the Code after a sunset review.
-These changes include directing TABC to focus on combating human trafficking and modernizing its approach to permitting and licensure.
-TABC has begun taking steps to ensure that its workforce has the diversity and skillset necessary to effectively carry out its mission under the Code in its present form.
-TABC regulates all phases of the alcoholic beverage industry in Texas, including sales, taxation, importation, manufacturing, transportation, and advertising of alcoholic beverages.
-Employees review shipments of alcoholic beverages into Texas, as well as the transfer of merchandise between wholesalers.
-TABC also investigates the background of applicants after receiving an application for a permit or license to operate for some parts of the industry.
-TABC employees also work to ensure the applicant has no disqualifying properties, such as prohibited ownership interest in another level of the industry, criminal history, or current indebtedness to the state for taxes.
-In addition, TABC is now charged with preventing and combating human trafficking associated with the alcoholic beverage industry.
-Some licensed businesses can hide human trafficking operations, shelter illicit profits, or have other ties to criminal activity.
+Agency Workforce Plan Section I: Overview

+The mission of TABC is to serve the people of Texas, and protect the public health and safety, through consistent, fair, and timely administration of the Alcoholic Beverage Code (Code).

+TABC regulates all phases of the alcoholic beverage industry in Texas, including sales. taxation, importation, manufacturing, transportation, and advertising of alcoholic beverages.
+Some TABC employees are commissioned peace officers (CPOs), known as TABC agents.
+They inspect businesses licensed or permitted by the agency and investigate alleged violations of the Alcoholic Beverage Code and other state laws.
+TABC agents provide a day-to-day public safety presence at more than 58,000 licensed businesses across the state.
+Other employees work to ensure applicants for licenses and permits have no disqualifying properties, such as prohibited ownership interest in another tier of the industry, criminal history, or current indebtedness to the state for taxes.
+Agency auditors ensure compliance with regulatory and tax requirements authorized by the Code.
+Regulatory Compliance Officers (RCOs) ensure persons importing alcoholic beverages and cigarettes at ports of entry along the Texas-Mexico border comply with the legal requirements for the importation of alcoholic beverages and cigarettes and pay the appropriate taxes.
+RCOs are also responsible for stemming the personal importation of hazardous alcoholic beverages through the ports of entry to ensure public health.

 TABC's operations typically result in the collection of approximately \$300 million annually in taxes and fees, which aids in financing the state's public schools, local governments, and human services.